TheBookKnight/saints-api/README.md

 Create the following:

+- [ ] Copy the _index.js_ file from this tutorial and paste it in the root directory.
 - [ ] Create the _data_ subdirectory.
 Copy the _saints.json_ file from this tutorial and paste it in here.
 This will have the data examples.
 - [ ] Create the _scripts_ subdirectory.
 Copy the _saints.sh_ file from this tutorial and paste it in here.
 This script will import the data.
 - [ ] Add a _.gitignore_ file and add `node_modules` to it.
 We don't want to commit any of those files to the Git repo.